Apollo-Level2-Web-Dev/batch-4-assignment-2/README.md

 4. **Professional README file** with features of your application and instructions on setting up the project locally.

 ## Assignment Number based on the Last Digit of PH Student ID:
+On the website, click on your profile image, and a dropdown will open.
+There, you will find your Student ID displayed below your name.

 | The last Digit of PH Student ID | Assignment Number (Design No)   |
 | ------------------------------- | ------------------------------- |